pd-l2ork/pd/externals/grill/trunk/flext/readme.txt

 Abstract:

-flext seeks to represent a uniform programming interface for extending the most common modular real-time audio systems Max/MSP and Pure Data (PD) with external modules, or short externals.
-These modules provide a way to tailor such a system for oneís special needs and supply additional functionality.
+flext seeks to represent a uniform programming interface for extending the most common modular real-time audio systems Max/MSP and Pure Data (Pd) with external modules, or short externals.
+These modules provide a way to tailor such a system for one√≠s special needs and supply additional functionality.

 Source code based on flext is able to exploit most common features of the respective real-time framework while staying completely independent of the actual host system and platform (hardware and operating system).

-flext currently supports development for PD under Linux, Windows and OSX as well as Max/MSP under OS9, OSX and Windows with various programming environments.
+flext currently supports development for Pd under Linux, Windows and OSX as well as Max/MSP under OS9, OSX and Windows with various programming environments.

 ----------------------------------------------------------------------------